 You can pre-book with a local guide from a tribe, or make arrangements upon your arrival to Sapa Town.
 There are many ladies that meet the bus as it arrives, looking for tourists to guide.

-During my research prior to trek in Sapa, I read that some of the local tour companies do not do a fair business with the ladies they hire to take tourists on the tour.
+During my research prior to the trek in Sapa, I read that some of the local tour companies do not do fair business with the ladies they hire to take tourists on the tour.

 While I was there, I confirmed that they charge the tourists full price, and only pay a very small commission (much less than half) to the ladies who do ALL the work guiding tourist groups.
-If you hire the guides directly, the money will help clothe the children, buy supplies for their school, invest in their houses and go back into the community.
+If you hire the guides directly, the money will help clothe the children, buy supplies for their school, invest in their houses, and go back into the community.

 The best and most ethical way to go is to stay in a homestay.
 Aside from the experience of a lifetime, you will be giving back to the community.
 The family will charge you a fair price, and this money helps the family to improve their houses and support their kids in school.
 The money goes directly to the family, not to a tour company.

 It is also the best opportunity to live and experience the essence of the places I visit.
-The more I research, learn and interact with local people and immerse in the local culture, the more fulfilling my experience will be.
+The more I research, learn, and interact with local people and immerse in the local culture, the more fulfilling my experience will be.

 More authentic – If you are like me, and like to skip the touristy, crowded places this is the best option.
 The local ladies will take you to their villages and nearby villages and introduce you to their families, friends, local market, culture, etc. You will eat with the family and get a true cultural immersion.
 This IS NOT a visit to a human zoo; this is a unique chance to be an active observer and contribute positively to your hosts.
 You can read more about trekking and homestay in Sapa, and find a whole itinerary and what to expect.

 Many of the ladies also have children, and they are aware of the bad practices around local tourism.
 Never forget, don’t give money to children or buy from them.